deepinsight/insightface/README.md

 ### Introduction

-In this repository, we provide training data, network settings and loss designs for deep face recognition.
+In this module, we provide training data, network settings and loss designs for deep face recognition.
-The training data includes the normalised MS1M, VGG2 and CASIA-Webface datasets, which were already packed in MXNet binary format.
+The training data includes, but not limited to the cleaned MS1M, VGG2 and CASIA-Webface datasets, which were already packed in MXNet binary format.
-The network backbones include ResNet, MobilefaceNet, MobileNet, InceptionResNet_v2, DenseNet, DPN.
+The network backbones include ResNet, MobilefaceNet, MobileNet, InceptionResNet_v2, DenseNet, etc..
-The loss functions include Softmax, SphereFace, CosineFace, ArcFace and Triplet (Euclidean/Angular) Loss.
+The loss functions include Softmax, SphereFace, CosineFace, ArcFace, Sub-Center ArcFace and Triplet (Euclidean/Angular) Loss.

+You can check the detail page of our work [ArcFace](https://github.com/deepinsight/insightface/tree/master/recognition/ArcFace)(which accepted in CVPR-2019) and [SubCenter-ArcFace](https://github.com/deepinsight/insightface/tree/master/recognition/SubCenter-ArcFace)(which accepted in ECCV-2020).

 ![margin penalty for target logit](https://github.com/deepinsight/insightface/raw/master/resources/arcface.png)

 Our method, ArcFace, was initially described in an [arXiv technical report](https://arxiv.org/abs/1801.07698).
-By using this repository, you can simply achieve LFW 99.80%+ and Megaface 98%+ by a single model.
-This repository can help researcher/engineer to develop deep face recognition algorithms quickly by only two steps: download the binary dataset and run the training script.
+By using this module, you can simply achieve LFW 99.83%+ and Megaface 98%+ by a single model.
+This module can help researcher/engineer to develop deep face recognition algorithms quickly by only two steps: download the binary dataset and run the training script.

 ### Training Data

-All face images are aligned by [MTCNN](https://kpzhang93.github.io/MTCNN_face_detection_alignment/index.html) and cropped to 112x112:
+All face images are aligned by ficial five landmarks and cropped to 112x112:

 Please check [Dataset-Zoo](https://github.com/deepinsight/insightface/wiki/Dataset-Zoo) for detail information and dataset downloading.

 * Please check *src/data/face2rec2.py* on how to build a binary face dataset.
-Any public available *MTCNN* can be used to align the faces, and the performance should not change.
-We will improve the face normalisation step by full pose alignment methods recently.
+You can either choose *MTCNN* or *RetinaFace* to align the faces.

 ### Train

-1. Install `MXNet` with GPU support (Python 2.7).
+1. Install `MXNet` with GPU support (Python 3.X).

 ```
-pip install mxnet-cu90
+pip install mxnet-cu101 # which should match your installed cuda version
 ```

 2. Clone the InsightFace repository.
 We call the directory insightface as *`INSIGHTFACE_ROOT`*.